Miley Stewart: Secret and purpose

 In Hannah Montana: The Movie, Hannah reveals herself as Miley during a concert in her hometown of Crowley Corners, Tennessee, but her fans do not want her to stop being Hannah, and so they promise to keep her secret.
 This event is actually mentioned in "For (Give) a Little Bit" during an argument between Miley and Jackson, meaning that the movie would fit right in the middle of season 3 as if it were a part of the season.

 Near the end of the series, in "I'll Always Remember You", Miley reveals her secret on The Jay Leno Show by taking off her wig and singing a song called "Wherever I Go" as Miley.
 She gets a standing ovation and the episode ends with Miley smiling.
 Lilly and Robby also take off their disguises.

 Miley has several reasons for creating Hannah.
-She is afraid that if the kids at school discover she is famous they won't treat her the same.
+She is afraid that if the kids at school discover she is famous, they won't treat her the same.
 While she enjoys the attention of her fame as Hannah, she equally enjoys the option of "stepping out" of her role.
 Miley also values her privacy and doesn't want fans or paparazzi photographers mobbing her when she goes out in public.
 In this way, Hannah Montana presents a unique inversion of typical celebrity experiences.
 While most celebrities become famous as themselves and later need disguises to not be noticed in public, Hannah Montana became famous while in disguise, and now has the freedom to be in public as herself.

 As a secondary benefit, Miley also sometimes uses Hannah for specific purposes such as spying.
 She also uses Hannah in other ways.
 In "Money for Nothing, Guilt for Free," Hannah raises money for a school charity drive in which Miley is competing.
 In "Bye Bye, Ball," Hannah performs at a restaurant in order to get a baseball autographed for Jackson.
-And in "Ready, Set, Don't Drive," Hannah obtains a drivers license after Miley fails the test.
+And in "Ready, Set, Don't Drive," Hannah obtains a driver's license after Miley fails the test.
 Hannah also sometimes tries to use her dual personality as an excuse.
 For example, in "You Gotta Not Fight for Your Right to Party," Miley asks Robby to only ground Miley, not Hannah, because "Hannah didn't do anything wrong."

 Appearance

 Hannah's blonde wig is the primary difference between her and the brunette Miley, although Hannah also wears more extravagant clothes, make-up, and sometimes large sunglasses.
 In the Hannah Montana story, the famous blonde wig was picked out for Miley by Roxy.
-Miley Stewart also mentions that she intentionally patterned Hannah's look after her godmother Aunt Dolly Parton, though it was never officially stated if Parton was the true inspiration behind the character's wardrobe, Hannah's look does draw heavy influence from the real-life Queen of Country as she is the real-life godmother of Cyrus.
+Miley Stewart also mentions that she intentionally patterned Hannah's look after her godmother Aunt Dolly Parton, though it was never officially stated if Parton was the true inspiration behind the character's wardrobe, Hannah's look does draw heavy influence from the real-life Parton as she is the real-life godmother of Cyrus.